lemonyte/_/README.md

 > Note: if using PowerShell, use `$SITE_PACKAGES` instead of `SITE_PACKAGES` to assign the variable.

-This issue is common when installing `_` into the user site-packages.
+This issue is commonly encountered when installing `_` into the user site-packages.

 ## Credits